 There are specific rubrics that indicate some disagreement between raters.
-The rubrics for Research Question and Text Organization appear to have the least amount of agreement among the raters.
-This is illustrated by either the relatively lower measures of agreement between ICC and PAE (Text Organization) or a combination of low ICC scores and variability in the PAE scores depending on the pair of raters (Research Question).
-These differences suggests that overall agreement between the raters does not imply that every rater agrees with one another for each rubric category.
+Examining both the ICC and PAEs, we see that the rubrics for Research Question and Text Organization appear to have the least amount of agreement among the raters.
+This is evidenced by either the relatively lower scores of agreement between ICC and PAE (Text Organization) or a combination of low ICC scores and variability in the PAE scores depending the pair of raters (Research Question).
+This suggests that overall agreement between the raters does not imply that every rater agrees with one another for each rubric category.

 One potential reason for the differences in ratings for the full data set compared to the subset could be discrepancy in sample size.
 While each rater reviewed 39 artifacts in total, only a third of them were reviewed by each of the three raters.
-If there had been more overlap in the number of artifacts reviewed by each rater, it is possible that the ICCs would converge more closely with one another for the full data and the subset.
+If there had been more overlap in the number of artifacts reviewed by each rater, it is likely that the ICCs would converge more closely with one another for the full data and the subset.
 The differences in the backgrounds of the raters could also be driving the relatively weak levels of agreement between the raters.
 The lack of consistent training by each of the raters results in each of them emphasizing different rubrics and therefore causing discrepancies in the categories they assign for a different rating.

-It is important to note the limitations of both ICC and PAE.
-ICC only measures the correlation between raters for a given rubric category.
+It is important to note the limitations of ICC in measuring agreement, however, since it only measures the correlation between raters for a given rubric category.
 For example, if one rater gave ratings of 2 only and the other rater gave ratings of 3 only for a certain rubric type, the ICC for that rubric would be large even though they did not agree with one another.
-On the other hand, the ICC could be small for a given rubric category even if there is at least some overlap in the ratings between the raters.
+On the other hand, the ICC could be small for a given rubric category even if there is at least some overlap between the raters.
 PAE provides an alternative to ICC because it measures the proportion times that two raters agreed on the same rating for a given rubric.
-However, PAE is limited as a measure of agreement since it requires both raters to rate the rubric categories of the same artifact.
+PAE is limited as a measure of agreement since it requires both raters to rate the rubric categories of the same artifact.
 There also does not appear to be a consistent relationship between PAE and ICC; that is, a large PAE across the three rater pairs does not necessarily correspond to a high ICC value for the subset of data or vice versa.